 Strategy 4.
-Provide for the processing of occupational licenses, registrations, or permit fees through Texas.gov.
-Estimated and nontransferable.
+Provide for the processing of occupational licenses, registrations,

 Core Business Functions

 TDHCA business functions can be broadly grouped into four categories: providing housing and community services assistance, affirmatively furthering fair housing, regulating the manufactured housing industry, serving as an informational resource.
 To ensure the success of the Department's efforts in these areas, a variety of supporting functions are required.
 These support areas include financial administration, human resources, information systems, asset management, portfolio management and compliance, policy and public affairs, purchasing, and real estate analysis.